ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    If a particular rekeying message is intended to a single target group member, the KDC may alternatively protect the message using the security association with that group member, and deliver the message like when using the "Point-to-Point" group rekeying scheme (see {{point-to-point-rekeying}}).

-* Through a pub-sub communication model - In this case, the KDC acts as publisher and publishes each rekeying message to a specific "rekeying topic", which is associated with the group and is hosted at a broker server.
+* Through a pub-sub communication model - In this case, the KDC acts as a publisher and publishes each rekeying message to a specific "rekeying topic", which is associated with the group and is hosted at a broker server.
 Following their group joining, the group members subscribe to the rekeying topic at the broker, thus receiving the group rekeying messages as they are published by the KDC.

    In order to make such message delivery more efficient, the rekeying topic associated with a group can be further organized into subtopics.
 For instance, the KDC can use a particular subtopic to address a particular set of target group members during the rekeying process, as possibly aligned to a similar organization of the administrative keying material (e.g., a key hierarchy).